 Chapter 242 of the Nevada Revised Statutes authorized the creation of the Department of Administration, Enterprise Information Technology Services (EITS) for the coordinated, orderly and economical processing of information in State government, to ensure economical use of information systems and to prevent the unnecessary proliferation of equipment and personnel among the various State agencies.
-The purpose of the Division is to perform information services for State agencies and to provide technical advice but not administrative control of the information systems within the State agencies.
+The purpose of the Division is to perform information systems within the State agencies.